GoogleChrome/web.dev/src/site/content/en/react/nextjs-route-prefetching/index.md

 ## What will you learn?

-In this post you’ll learn how routing in Next.js works, how it’s optimized for speed, and how to customize it to best fit your needs.
+In this post you'll learn how routing in Next.js works, how it's optimized for speed, and how to customize it to best fit your needs.

 ## The `<Link>` component